 Bringing the baby into this world is a life-altering experience, not only for the mother, but for the couple, in general.
 It brings along accountability, responsibilities, and duties that both the partners need to shoulder and fulfill together.
+There are many things to consider before having a baby.
 This big decision of having a baby requires couples to think through every aspect of their lives, communicate with each other and evaluate the decision several times over.

 With a baby entering your world, your expenses will shoot up, and your savings will plummet.
 As partners, you must sit down and consider a serious discussion around your current financial status and the impact of ceasing work by one partner for a couple of months.
 You must also factor in the additional expenditure that you will incur once the baby arrives.
 If the discussion does not escalate into a fight, you could give your decision a go!

 It is up to every couple to decide on their prospects of becoming parents.
 The decision process can sometimes be very overwhelming.
 That said, having a baby in the house is a delightful experience.
-So if you are a happy couple who have resolved the bringing up baby battles and longing to hear the pitter patter of tiny feet then go ahead and take the plunge.
+So if you are a happy couple who have resolved the bringing up of baby battles and longing to hear the pitter patter of tiny feet, then go ahead and take the plunge.

 If you plan to co-sleep with the baby, this may not be necessary.
 Having a dedicated space for the baby can help.
 You can even use your own bedroom.